 Carrick Film Society

-Join us every Thursday for screenings starting at 8.30pm from 25th January.
+Join us every Thursday for screenings starting at 8.30pm from Thursday 31st January 2019.

 No membership is required – all are welcome to attend.